From the author:

 The "wise" consultants

 Meetings say a lot about the communication culture that prevails in our society.
 But it also shows something else: Especially highly sensitive men cultivate other communication patterns than those of the male mainstream.
 They are not part of the daily struggle for rank among peacocks, all of whom proudly flaunt their bikes, not realizing that with so much pompous show, there is little time and energy for the really important issues.
 Between all the "hard" scrambling and shaking your head on the "soft", there is good news: those who are aware of their sensitive strengths have the makings of partial leadership and corporate advocacy for the benefit of all and without anyone having to fight him.

 In that sense, we could actually choose the image of the "wise adviser" to describe what highly sensitive people in the economy and society can afford.
 And no, this picture is not meant to degrade other people.
 Rather, it's about recognizing that it's good and right, not all people are the same, and it makes perfect sense to use different skills rather than tackle them.
-Sooner or later, even the most sensitive people have to admit that it is convenient to use it in some places Company and society people easily elbow out and pragmatically take the lead.
+Sooner or later, even the most sensitive people will have to admit that it is very convenient when in some places in the company and society people easily pull out their elbows and pragmatically take the lead.
 Because it takes the whole variety of skills to find really good solutions.

 Small talk with draft

 Whether it is a canteen, a company party, a campus or a network event, anyone who is highly sensitive has started to find out why the others have been able to talk about superficial things from their point of view.
 While the highly sensitive group is still thinking about what it wants to contribute to the current conversation, the others have long since moved on to the next topic.
 For many HSPs, Small Talk is a letter with seven seals.